-The Laboratory's current Outfall Permit requires weekly, monthly, quarterly, yearly, and term sampling of the effluents (treated wastewater) released to the environment to demonstrate compliance with the permit's water quality limits.
-The sampling results are compared to the permit limits and are reported every month in a Discharge Monitoring Report to the U.S. Environmental Protection Agency and the New Mexico Environment Department.
-Additionally, any engineering changes or flow changes that would affect quality or quantity of the effluents are reported in a Notice of Planned Change to the U.S. Environmental Protection Agency and the New Mexico Environmental Protection Agency and the New Mexico Environmental Protection Agency and the New Mexico Environment Department.
+The sampling results are compared to the permit limits (if any) and are reported every month in a Discharge Monitoring Report to the U.S. Environmental Protection Agency and the New Mexico Environment Department.
+Additionally, any engineering changes or flow changes that would affect quality or quantity of the effluents are reported in a Notice of Planned Change to the U.S. Environmental Protection Agency and the New Mexico Environment Department.